 Traditional email is still a big part of online communication for private and for business use, with many users typically opting for Outlook as their email client.
 But many private users and small businesses often look for Outlook alternatives, since Outlook can often end up being expensive.
 There are lots of excellent email programs that won’t break the bank.

-Whether it’s for private use or work purposes: online file-sharing spaces, known as cloud storage, offer a way of securely saving, synchronizing, and sharing data practically and easily.
+Whether it’s for private use or work purposes, online file-sharing spaces, known as cloud storage, offer a way of securely saving, synchronizing, and sharing data practically and easily.
 Dropbox was the first provider to make the usage of online data storage popular for private users and companies.
-Since then, a number of alternatives to Dropbox have emerged – because rival companies quickly discovered the potential of cloud solutions.
+Since then, several alternatives to Dropbox have emerged – because rival companies quickly discovered the potential of cloud solutions.
 But what are the best Dropbox alternatives?
 And how do they differ from one another?
-Along with the obvious big names like Amazon, Apple, Google, and Microsoft, there are also a number of smaller providers on the market.
+Along with the obvious big names like Amazon, Apple, Google, and Microsoft, there are also several smaller providers on the market.